softkid/softkid.github.io/about.md

 <hr />

 <p>I have been working in all areas of IT industry for the last 20 years.
 This is really worth it.
 I saw the commercialization of mobile phones, and in the Internet boom, I met a lot of venture companies.
 As we entered the mobile age, we have been developing technology in the idea business centered on small businesses.As a developer, it is hard for anyone to have the experience of dealing with both hardware and software and even producing it.
 I am proud of my past experience.
 However, I have had a lot of experience, but none have succeeded.
 I lost my health because of my long work.
 I lost everything.
 I will be able to walk outside in January 2018 with my efforts for three years.
 I lost my health and asked myself many questions.
 Why is not there a success?
 Why did not you succeed?
 Why can not I get the money I want?
 <b>Socrates said.
-"Know yourself".</b> </br>
+"Know yourself".</b> <br>
 <b>Dilailima said.
-"Man can not live alone, only in relationship".</b></br> How to live is a path given to each one.
+"Man can not live alone, only in relationship".</b><br> How to live is a path given to each one.
 What I hoped for success was a happy life.
 I can say I am happy now.
 Success is not in the will but in the process of becoming happy.
 It is not far away that you can succeed and smile every day.
 Ask yourself a question.
 "Am I happy?"
 The answer lies in it.</p>

 <h2 id="why-this-blog">Why this blog</h2>